Correlation-Assisted Quantized Charge Pumping

 In this work, we demonstrate how spontaneous symmetry breaking can facilitate and even drive quantized charge pumping (see sketch in Fig.~\ref{fig:cycles_sketch}).
 Remarkably, by means of unbiased numerical simulations, we show that this mechanism survives even in a strongly correlated regime, where an effective single-particle picture is found to break down, and would not correctly predict the adiabatic pumping properties.
-In particular, we observe that the Resta polarization~\cite{resta_quantum-mechanical_1998} provides an unambiguous many-body topological characterization that agrees with a direct calculation of the relevant transport properties.
+In particular, we observe that the Resta polarization~\cite{resta_quantum-mechanical_1998} provides an unambiguous many-body topological characterization that agrees with direct calculation of the relevant transport properties.
 Furthermore, we reveal how the Thouless charge pumping approach~\cite{Niu_1984, thouless_prb_1983} can be used to characterize the buried topological phase diagram of order-obstructed phases, i.e. conventionally ordered phases that arise from symmetry protected topological (SPT) phases~\cite{chen_spt_prb_2013} by spontaneous symmetry breaking.
+We also note related recent works on the interplay between topology and symmetry breaking~\cite{cuadra_prb_2019, cuadra_natcomm_2019, cuadra_soliton_2019}, as well as other work on quantized charge pumping~\cite{PhysRevB.91.125411, PhysRevB.96.085444}, and on topology in strongly correlated systems~\cite{Hetenyi_2020}.

-To this end, we study in the framework of density matrix renormalization group (DMRG) methods~\cite{white_dmrg_1992, schollwock_density-matrix_2005} a variant of the Su-Schrieffer-Heeger (SSH) model~\cite{su_solitons_1979, heeger_solitons_1988} with finite-range interaction as a conceptually simple system found to exhibit a rich interplay between SPT phases and long-range order.
-For strong interactions, our model system exhibits an orbital charge-density wave (CDW) which spontaneously breaks the protecting chiral symmetry, thus exemplifying the aforementioned class of order obstructed phases.
-Our findings closely connect to current experimental activity on realizing topological band structures with ultracold atoms in optical lattices~\cite{aidelsburger_experimental_2011, struck_tunable_2012, goldman_topological_2016, dauphin_loading_2017, flaschner_experimental_2016}, and may be verified in a strongly interacting version of recent experiments on quantized charge pumping in such settings~\cite{lohse_thouless_2016}.
+To this end, we study in the framework of density matrix renormalization group (DMRG) methods~\cite{white_dmrg_1992, schollwock_density-matrix_2005} a variant of the Su-Schrieffer-Heeger (SSH) model~\cite{su_solitons_1979, heeger_solitons_1988} with finite-range interaction as a conceptually simple system exhibiting rich interplay between SPT phases and long-range order.
+For strong interactions, our model system exhibits an orbital charge-density wave (CDW) which spontaneously breaks the protecting chiral symmetry, exemplifying the aforementioned class of order-obstructed phases.
+Our findings closely connect to current experimental activity on realizing topological band structures with ultracold atoms in optical lattices~\cite{aidelsburger_experimental_2011, struck_tunable_2012, goldman_topological_2016, dauphin_loading_2017, flaschner_experimental_2016}, and may be verified in a strongly interacting version of recent experiments on quantized charge pumping in such settings~\cite{lohse_thouless_2016, nakajima_topological_2016}.